pins/SONiC/doc/pins/p4rt_app_hld.md

 ## Configuring P4RT Application

 The P4RT application is configured at the start-up by reading the P4RT configuration from the CONFIG_DB.
 If no valid config exists in CONFIG_DB, it uses the default values.
-The configuration can be added to the CONFIG_DB either manually (by adding to config_db.json) or through gNMI, as it can be different for users.
+The configuration can be added to the CONFIG_DB by being manually added to the config_db.json file.
+The P4RT container will need to be restarted if the configuration is changed.

 Below is an example of adding P4RT configuration to config_db.json.
 It initializes the P4RT application with the default configuration (which can be omitted).
 The user can modify this block based on their environment settings.